 Great consultants present their authority, validity, and relationships through their brand.

 A short one-line statement may be all it takes to create a memorable image of what you do and who you work with.
-When you are face-to-face with a potential prospect you can do that by asking questions like, “Have you ever known someone who had a problem with …?”
+When talking with a potential prospect you can do that by asking questions like, “Have you ever known someone who had a problem with …?”
 After their answer you can respond with, “That’s what I fix!”

 That's the type of problem I fix!